saint2706/Solutions-to-30-Days-Of-Python/Day_47_Convolutional_Neural_Networks/README.md

 Welcome to Day 47!
 Today, we dive into **Convolutional Neural Networks (CNNs)**, a specialized type of neural network that has revolutionized the field of **Computer Vision**.

+> **Prerequisites:** Ensure TensorFlow is installed with `pip install tensorflow` (CPU build by default; use TensorFlow's GPU installation guide if you have compatible hardware).
+Need to review package installation basics?
+Revisit the Day 20 Python Package Manager lesson.

 ## Key Concepts

 ### What are CNNs?